ubarsc/pylidar/doc/source/commandline_canopy.rst

 Command Line Examples: pylidar_canopy
 =====================================

-Once you have converted your data to SPDV4 format, you can use this utility to derive various published lidar canopy metrics.
-Some metrics will also accept other suitable file formats.
+You can use this utility to derive various published lidar canopy metrics.

 --------------------------------
 Deriving vertical plant profiles